 Application Link: The Frontier Airlines World MasterCard

-The Frontier Airlines World MasterCard offers a 25,000 mile bonus on first purchase and 10,000 more miles after $750 in purchases in the first 90 days for 35,000 total miles.
+The Frontier Airlines World MasterCard offers a 40,000 mile bonus after $500 in purchases in the first 90 days.

 Cardholders get a 5,000 mile discount on companion awards.

 That means if the cardholder books a 20,000 mile domestic award, he can take one companion for 15,000 miles more.

 That means the 40,000 mile sign up bonus is good for two roundtrip domestic awards anywhere Frontier flies including Alaska with 5,000 miles left over.

 What intrigues me about the 5,000 mile discount is that neither the bullet point on the card’s landing page nor the fine print at the bottom says the discount applies only to roundtrip awards.